Severson-Group/MachEval/docs/source/EM_analyzers/flux_linkage_analyzer.rst

 Input from User
 *********************************

-This analyzer is used in the same way as the ``SynR_JMAG_2D_FEA_Analyzer``.
-The inputs and initialization are the exact same and are shown in the tables below:
+This analyzer is used in the same way as the ``JMAG_2D_FEA_Analyzers``.
+It should be noted that **each different machine type will need its own ProblemDefinition class**.
+The inputs and initialization for a synchronous reluctance (SynR) machine are the exact same as its FEA analyzer and are shown in the tables below:

 .. csv-table:: `MachineDesign Input`
    :file: input_SynR_jmag2d_analyzer.csv
    :widths: 70, 70
    :header-rows: 1

-.. csv-table:: `SynR_flux_linkage_analyzer Initialization`
+.. csv-table:: `flux_linkage_analyzer Initialization`
    :file: init_SynR_jmag2d_analyzer.csv
    :widths: 70, 70
    :header-rows: 1

+Contained in the ``machine`` and ``operating_point`` objects are the key inputs:
+1. Machine design
+2. Number of phases
+3. Name of phases
+4. Operating point objects

+These inputs allow the user to define the machine geometry and create it in JMAG 2D FEA.
+The total number of phases in the analyzer dictate how many mutual inductance flux linkages result from the analyzer.
+For instance, a 6-phase machine will have a self-inductance term and 5 mutual inductance terms per phase, for a total of 36 flux linkages calculated.
+The names of each phase enable the analyzer to separately excited each phase such that these self- and mutual inductances can be calculated.
+The objects contained in the machine and operating point dictate any changes in the operating current level of the phases should flux linkages need to be calculated at a lower or higher current level.

 Example Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~